patelvivekdev/AuthJs-Template/README.md

 - How to setup Oauth Login in NextJs.
 - How to Link accounts in NextJs.

-All these with Next-auth(AuthJs v5).
+All of these with Next-auth(AuthJs v5) and Nextjs 15 App router

 ---